mawaismalik/aws-docker-templates-flask/README.md

 ## Known Limitations

 The container runs Gunicorn directly, which is not recommended in a production setting.
 The recommended production configuration is to [run Gunicorn behind a reverse proxy such as Nginx](https://docs.gunicorn.org/en/stable/deploy.html) to prevent potential denial of service attacks.
-Thanks
+Thankyou